Bradd3rs/full-stack-starter-backend/README.md

 ## 🤝 Perfect Pair: The Next.js Frontend Companion

 Want a beautiful UI to go with this API?
-Check out our [Next.js Frontend Companion](https://github.com/Bradd3rs/full-stack-starter-frontend) repo!
+Check out our [full-stack-starter-frontend](https://github.com/Bradd3rs/full-stack-starter-frontend) repo!

 It's pre-configured to connect to this backend and includes: